 But it’s also beneficial in many other ways!
 Let’s look a little closer at Eastern medicine to understand how it is used to maintain good health.

 Traditional Asian medicine used turmeric for its ability to detoxify the body, purify the blood, stimulate bile production in the liver, disinfect wounds, and as a stomach tonic.
-In addition, Thais used it to treat diarrhea and other stomach ailments, as well as to eradicate ringworm.
-(Yes, people get gross parasites, too.)
+In addition, Thais used it to treat diarrhea and other stomach ailments, as well as to eradicate ringworm, a fungal infection.
 In Afghanistan and Pakistan, turmeric is applied to wounds to cleanse and stimulate recovery, keeping harmful bacteria away.

 Western medicine is finally catching up with Eastern practice.
 Turmeric is now being researched extensively for pharmacological use in treating and/or reducing symptoms related to a wide range of health conditions.
 The National Institute of Health is conducting 19 clinical trials on turmeric and curcumin.
 A paper written for the American Academy of Pain Management discusses the health benefits of turmeric.
 “Turmeric is one of the most potent natural anti-inflammatories available,” says Dr. Randy J. Horwitz, the medical director of the Arizona Centre for Integrative Medicine and assistant professor of clinical medicine at the University of Arizona College of Medicine.